-Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation discharges that would occur directly or in proximity to surface water bodies and drainage facilities.
-Impact 4.9-2: Violation of water quality standards during operation Potentially Significant HYD-3 Incorporate Post-Construction Runoff BMPs into Project Drainage Plan and Maximize Opportunities for Low Impact Development.
+Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Significance After Mitigation and methods of treatment and monitoring for all groundwater dewatering discharges.
+Emphasis shall be placed on those discharges that would occur directly or in proximity to surface water bodies and drainage facilities.
+Impact 4.9-2: Violation of water quality standards during operation Potentially Significant The following mitigation measures are required for the LaurelBig-Rock Cluster.
+HYD-3 Incorporate Post-Construction Runoff BMPs into Project Drainage Plan and Maximize Opportunities for Low Impact Development.
 The project Drainage Plan shall adhere to County and IID guidelines to treat, control, and manage the on- and off-site discharge of stormwater to existing drainage systems.
 Low Impact Development opportunities, including, but not limited to infiltration trenches or bioswales, will be investigated and integrated into the Drainage Plan to the maximum extent practical.
 The Drainage Plan shall provide both short- and long-term drainage solutions to ensure the proper sequencing of drainage facilities and treatment of runoff generated from project impervious surfaces prior to off-site discharge.
 The project applicant shall ensure the provision of sufficient outlet protection through the use of energy dissipaters, vegetated rip-rap, soil protection, and/or other appropriate BMPs to slow runoff velocities and prevent erosion at discharge locations, access roads, electrical distribution, and solar array locations.
 A long-term maintenance plan shall be developed and implemented to support the functionality of drainage control devices.
 The facility layout(s) shall also include sufficient container storage and on-site containment and pollution-control devices for drainage facilities to avoid the off-site release of water quality pollutants, including, but not limited to oil and grease, fertilizers, treatment chemicals, and sediment.
 Less than Significant